 Hi, I'm Max Shen.

 My deep wish is to better understand and spread the knowledge and skills needed for resolving persistent pain.
-My research aims to concrete help everyday people (not just academics).
-To do this, I'm open sourcing the theoretical and practical knowledge of pain science at debugyourpain.org.

 Ongoing: